online since Nov 2000

 Photography is always interpretation: a photographer is like a filter, and the choices he makes prevent any picture to be a mere documentation.
 Each photographic representation, however, starts from the real and it is based on it.
 A "photo", besides, is such because it is the result of the shooting process and the choices made at that very moment: to put it in simpler words: it is an image taken with a camera.

 For these reasons, I use to do a very basic post production in my images, limited to the retouch of levels, contrast, saturation, sharpness and distortion.
 In short, those procedures needed to fix the limitations of the technical mean, the tool, so to return a scene as close as possible to the original; or rather, to what the photographer saw in the original.
 In the case of black and white conversions, I also use some partial dodging, as in the good old days of darkroom.

-I consider unappropriate any action on the picture's content itself, such as deleting or adding elements (moving pixels), because it shifts the scope from photography to graphic arts, at best; or to mystification and cheating, when it is maliciously concealed in order to make a photo appearing realistic.
+I consider unappropriate and unacceptable any action on the picture's content itself, such as deleting or adding elements (moving pixels), because it shifts the scope from photography to graphic arts, at best; or to mystification and cheating, when it is maliciously concealed in order to make a photo appearing realistic.
 You won't find any of this in my photography.
 I think that the easy shortcuts have negative educational impact: it's better to learn from our own mistakes, and above all learn to accept them, and accept our own limits as well.
 We have the duty to be imperfect, because that's the only way to have the opportunity to improve ourselves through a personal growth, an effort, an application: it's the only way to appreciate the value of our achievements.
 For the same reasons I do not join photographic contests which do not clearly require the original RAW files to confirm awarded pictures.

 Where it is not possible to use a gradual neutral filter, I sometimes use HDR techniques to retrieve something closer to human vision, but always so that the intervention itself does not represent the very aim of the image: a good HDR is the one you can't see.